You have an aptitude for making people feel welcome and, for you, eating with others is one of life’s greatest pleasures.

 You’ll need to make a clear case to investors as to how your concept will have you taking market share from your competitors - so define what sets you apart from existing restaurants in the area.

 Next up is the task of attracting and retaining customers.
 The research done on the previous two points will help you with this, but you’ll also need to look at the marketing strategies adopted by your direct and indirect competitors.
 We’ll come back to this shortly.

 Checking out the local market

-The next crucial step when conducting market research is to cast your eyes over your local market.
+The next crucial step in our guide on how to do market research for a restaurant is casting your eyes over the local market.
 Say, for the sake of this article, you’d like to set up your restaurant in France - you now have to familiarise yourself with the restaurant industry there.

 To do so, you’ll have to ask yourself:

 - How have restaurant sales evolved in recent years?

 - What types of cuisine (traditional, fast food, bistro, vegetarian, Japanese, etc.) are finding the most success and/or developing the fastest?

 - Has the restaurant business margin evolved favourably in recent years?